redis-stack/redis-stack-docs/docs/ui/insight/plugins/plugin-development.md

 Use the [redisinsight-plugin-sdk](https://www.npmjs.com/package/redisinsight-plugin-sdk), which is a third party library, to communicate with the main app.

-Find the list and description of methods called in the [README.md](https://github.com/RedisInsight/RedisInsight/blob/main/redisinsight/ui/src/packages/clients-list/README.md).
+For a list of methods and their descriptions, see the [README.md](https://github.com/RedisInsight/RedisInsight/blob/main/redisinsight/ui/src/packages/clients-list/README.md).